 The Company operates in one reportable operating segment, being the acquisition, exploration and development of exploration and evaluation assets.

 Geographic information

 The Company operates in both Canada and the U.S.A.
 The Company's equipment and reclamation deposits are in Canada.
-The Company's exploration and evaluation assets in geographic locations are as follows:
+The Company's exploration and evaluation assets are located in the U.S.A.